elaineg/blog/_posts/2016-09-08-renting-a-room.md

 What ended up happening is that I contacted the landlord directly at 11:30PM and asked to clarify the price and the lease.
 He promised to give me a new lease and even offered me the price I really wanted.
 I still wanted it.
 It was so close.

-But it was 11:30, and at that point in time I really wanted a bed to sleep on instead a pile of uncertainty for the next few days.
+But it was 11:30, and at that point in time I really wanted a bed to sleep on instead of a pile of uncertainty for the next few days.
 Maybe I ended up making a rash decision, but I was tired.

 "No, thank you."

 That's how I ended up almost signing my first lease.